Lincoln University gets some of its research funding from the Performance Based Research Fund (PBRF)

 External research income won competitively from external providers makes up the rest.

-- It determines how much of the remaining 15% of funding is distributed to each institution.
+- It determines how much of the remaining 15 percent of funding is distributed to each institution.

 - In 2005 Lincoln recorded external funding of NZ$76,068 per full-time employee, the highest of any university in New Zealand.